 - 10+ whole cloves of garlic, smashed (1 head of garlic)

 - 1 small onion, roughly chopped/sliced

 - Scallions (green onions), chopped

 - CROCKPOT INSTRUCTIONS: Heat oil in a pan over high heat and quickly brown chicken on both sides.
 Throw half the onions, garlic, bay leaves and peppercorns in the bottom of the crockpot.

 - Slow-cook on high for 4 hours, or low for 6 hours.
 Halfway through, mix it all so everything is covered with sauce.

 - STOVETOP INSTRUCTIONS: Polk holes in chicken with a fork.
 Combine the chicken, soy sauce, vinegar, water, garlic, onion, peppercorns and bay leaves in a large bowl or pan/pot you’ll be cooking in, and marinate in the fridge for 2-3 hours or overnight.

-- After marinating, put over stove on high heat and bring to a boil.
-Then, turn heat on low and slow cook for about 30-40 minutes until cooked through, about 170 degrees F internal temperature.
+- Turn heat on low, cover and slow cook for about 30-40 minutes until cooked through, about 170 degrees F internal temperature.
 Halfway through, mix it all so everything is covered with sauce.

 - Serve chicken adobo with steamed veggies like Bok Choy, broccoli or okra.
 If you’re not watching your carbs, you can also serve with some healthy grains like brown rice or quinoa.
 Ladle sauce over the top and garnish with scallions.
 Enjoy!